Counter Cruise Cosmic Carnival July 1982

 It was from Brig's truck, the next day, on July 4th, that the Declaration of Independence of the People's Peace Settlement at Greenham was published.
 Written as a pastiche of the original US Declaration of Independence it decried the occupation of 'the countries of Britain' "by the armed forces of a foreign power, the United States of America.
 An occupation for which the consent of the British people has never been sought or given."
 It concluded with the rousing declaration that "we are left with no alternative but to throw off the power of both these governments (USA & UK) and to declare here at Greenham Common THE PEOPLES FREE STATE OF GREENHAM" and an invitation to 'all people who care for peace, freedom and the continuance of life to rally here in peace to oppose the forces of death and destruction.'

-It was during this night that a small hole was cut in the fence and some construction vehicles imaginatively 'decorated'.
-By dawn a large section of the wire fence had also been torn down.
+It was during this night that Tony Cordy and Gyp decided to “up the ante”, cut a small hole in the fence and imaginatively 'decorate' some of the construction vehicles.

-The MOD police over-reacted, rushing in mobile searchlights and bulldozers, and tearing down about an acre of trees on the inside of the fence.
-It was this revengeful act against trees that then provoked some folk to take sledgehammers to the reinforced concrete fence posts surrounding the base and demolish 65 of them, bringing down another section of the perimeter fence.
+The next morning the MOD police over-reacted, rushing in mobile searchlights and bulldozers, and tearing down about an acre of trees on the inside of the fence.
+It was this revengeful act against trees that then provoked some folk to take sledgehammers to the reinforced concrete fence posts surrounding the base (which they found would come down easily with three good hits) and demolish some 65 of them, bringing down the gate and a substantial section of the perimeter fence.

 The only person identified as being responsible for this action was Kevin Hutton of the tipi community in Wales, who later received eight months for the ‘offence’.
 Others rumoured to have taken part included members of the Tibetan Ukrainian Mountain Troupe (TUMT), Britain's surreal answer to America's Merry Pranksters, who were touring festivals in a collection of psychedelically painted old buses.